2010 Hall of Fame Inductees

 Kevin Lucas, Baseball

 After a dominate career at Festus High School that saw him earn All-State honors his junior and senior years, Kevin Lucas began his career at Jefferson in the fall of 1995.
 The former two-time KTJJ Radio High School Player of the Year (1994 and 1995) immediately became a dominant player at shortstop for the Vikings.
 In his first year at Jefferson, he hit .360 with six homeruns and 22 stolen bases.
 He was named the 1996 Jefferson College Baseball Offensive Most Valuable Player and was an All-Region XVI first team selection.
 Kevin would follow that effort with another successful campaign in his second year, hitting .399 with four homeruns and 28 stolen bases en route to being named to the All-Conference, All-Region, and NJCAA All-American teams.
 He was also named the 1997 Jefferson College Baseball Most Valuable Player.
 Following his two year stint at Jefferson College, he attended Oklahoma State University where success continued as he was a two-time all Big 12 selection and led his team to the NCAA Division I College World Series in 1999.
 Following a remarkable career at OSU, where he compiled 171 hits, 14 homeruns, and 42 stolen bases, Kevin was granted the opportunity to play Minor League Baseball in the Kansas City Royals organization.
-He is currently a teacher and assistant baseball and softball coach at Hillsboro High School and is a proud father of his daughter, Claire.
+He is currently a teacher and assistant baseball and softball coach at Hillsboro High School.

 Tim Marting, Baseball